lmorchard/blog.lmorchard.com/posts/2022-05-18-vinge-and-vonda/index.md

 "Please read it to me."

-VInge sighed and intoned the words:
+Vinge sighed and intoned the words:

 > I hereby renounce the right to complacency, and vow lifelong to take only what minimum of leisure is necessary to my productivity, viewing health, happiness, rest and play as means, not ends, and that, while Utopia provides my needs, I will commit the full produce of my labors to our collective effort to redirect the path of human life away from death and toward the stars.